rtlabs-com/p-net/doc/compliancetest.rst

 -----------------------
 A PLC program is used to both establish cyclic data communication, and to continuously read out parameter values from the IO-device under test (DUT).
-A neighbour device "D" is connected to port 2 of the DUT, and the PLC will control the digital inputs and outputs of device D.
+If the DUT has more than one port, a neighbour device "D" is connected to port 2, and the PLC will control the digital inputs and outputs of device D.

 A program running on a Linux laptop will generate additional network load.
 Depending on the result, the DUT will be assigned net load class 1 to 3.